TIPS & TRICKS

 Are there any new markets you can explore?

-Are there any other potential guests you can reach?
+Are there any target markets you can reach?

 Are there any services on demand you can offer?

-Are there any new technologies, better software, or new integrations to improve your business?
+Are there any new technologies or integrations to improve your business?

 What initiatives can you implement to improve guest satisfaction?